a-day-old-bagel/tiny_csg/readme.md

+### **FORK NOTES:**

+This fork adds zig bindings, and by extension, C bindings.

+Additionally, some minor macro magic was attempted to allow for custom allocators in the existing C++ code.

+The orginal contents of the project's readme appear below.

 # tiny_csg

 **tiny_csg** is a C++ library that generates meshes from brush-based level data and supports incremental updates (real-time CSG).
 It is intended to be used as a backend in 3d level editors and/or generators.